U.S. lifts Boeing 737 MAX flight ban after crash probes, tough hurdles remain | Business

 Questions remain over how quickly other regulators, especially in China, will lift their flight bans.
 The U.S. planemaker's best-selling jet will make its comeback facing headwinds from a resurgent coronavirus pandemic, new European trade tariffs and mistrust of one of the most scrutinized brands in aviation.

 The 737 MAX is a re-engined upgrade of a jet introduced in the 1960s.
 Single-aisle jets like the MAX and rival Airbus A320neo are workhorses that dominate global fleets and provide a major source of industry profit.
-Boeing shares were up 0.9% at $211.95 on Wednesday afternoon amid a slightly higher broader market.
-Shares of major U.S. airlines also rose.
+Boeing shares were down 2.3% at $205.27 late on Wednesday afternoon.

-LONG RUNWAY AHEAD While regulators were quick to ground the plane globally after the second MAX crash in March 2019, the process of putting the planes back in the air is long and complex.
+LONG RUNWAY AHEAD While regulators were quick to ground the plane globally after the second MAX crash in March 2019, the process of putting it back in the air is long and complex.

 The FAA is requiring new pilot training and software upgrades to deal with a stall-prevention system called MCAS, which in both crashes repeatedly shoved down the jet's nose as pilots struggled to regain control.
 U.S. airlines with 737 MAX jets said on Wednesday they would complete the FAA's maintenance and training requirement as they gradually return the plane to schedules that have been drastically reduced in the pandemic.